sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 Portfolio generation
 ----

-You can generate a portfolio file containing multiple filled documents in one file.
+You can generate a portfolio file containing filled documents packaged into one "portfolio" file.
 For example, if you write a mapping like this:

 ```json
 [